sebr/bhyve-home-assistant/README.md

 Calculates:

-1. When the next scheduled watering is for a device by considering all enabled watering programs
+1. When the next scheduled watering is for a zone by considering all enabled watering programs
-2. When an active rain delay will finish, or `None` if there is no active delay
+2. When a device's active rain delay will finish, or `None` if there is no active delay

-This script creates or updates entities named `sensor.next_watering_{device_name}` and `sensor.rain_delay_finishing_{device_name}`.
+This script creates or updates entities named `sensor.{zone_name}_next_watering` and `sensor.{device_name}_rain_delay_finishing`.

 Usage: